souranild/souranild/README.md

 I love new ideas.
 Additionally, I love graphic design, 3D Modeling, or anything close to these topics.
 I love music, and learning new languages.
 Yes that's all for now i guess

+Oh, and Microprocessors are cool as well i guess